-- Moisture-wicking clothing – we purchased an infant outfit from Patagonia for hiking with an infant, but a wool base layer like this one from Ella’s Wool would be perfect (use code FamCanTravel for a discount).
+- Moisture-wicking clothing – we purchased an infant outfit from Patagonia for hiking with an infant, but a wool base layer like this one from Ella’s Wool would be perfect (use code Bacantr2324 for a discount).

 You just don’t want to put baby in 100% cotton because it will be cold for your baby if you are sweating and it takes too long to dry.
 When they live in the carrier, there will be sweat!

 - Backpack / diaper bag – a backpack will be much easier to use while hiking in Acadia National Park with a baby and getting around town than a shoulder bag.

 Baby and Infant Camping Gear

 - Mattress pad for baby – It was important that while tent camping with a baby we had a mattress pad for our daughter so she had her own space in the tent, just like she would have her own space at home.

-- Baby camping chair or bouncy chair – You want to be able to have your little one sit or lay down without touching the ground at the campsite, so an infant or baby camping chair of some sort is a must.
+- Baby camping chair or bouncy chair – You want to be able to have your little one sit or lay down without touching the ground at the campsite, so an infant or baby camping chair is a must.

 We used the Baby Bjorn Bouncy Seat for our infant camping chair.
 This travel baby bouncer seat comes at a high price point, but it is collapsible and folds flat, so it is easy to travel with.

 Our little one sat in it while we set up our campsite AND while we were out to lunch at the Jordan Pond House.
 We take this chair with us in the car every time we visit friends and family and it’s one of our baby camping essentials.